-We believe the Tailored Support Guidance (TSG) and the findings set out in our March publication continue to provide an appropriate framework for NBLs to support these customers.
+We believe the Tailored Support Guidance (TSG) and the findings set out in our March publication continue to provide an appropriate framework for RMLs to support these customers.
 The TSG is designed to enable firms to deliver short and long-term support to customers affected by the pandemic, treat them fairly and to help them get back to a more stable financial position.
 We want firms to deliver the following outcomes:

-- Customers receive appropriate forbearance that is in their interests and takes account of their individual circumstances - Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs - Firms recognise the characteristics of vulnerability and respond to customers' particular needs - Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing customers with the help they need - Customers receive the support they need in managing their finances, including through self-help and money guidance.
-Firms signpost or refer them to debt advice if appropriate financial difficulty, because of the pandemic or otherwise.
+- Customers receive appropriate forbearance that is in their interests and takes account of their individual circumstances - RMLs support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs - RMLs recognise the characteristics of vulnerability and respond to customers' particular needs - RMLs have systems, processes and adequately trained staff, with any staff incentives aligned with providing customers with the help they need - Customers receive the support they need in managing their finances, including through self-help and money guidance.
+RMLs signpost or refer them to debt advice if appropriate

-NBLs should consider the entirety of the TSG and our corresponding Handbook rules and guidance to demonstrate compliance.
+RMLs should consider the entirety of the TSG and our corresponding Handbook rules and guidance to demonstrate compliance.

-We expect NBLs to provide their customers with the support they need when they get into
+More generally, we expect RMLs to provide their customers with the support they need when they get into financial difficulty, because of the pandemic or otherwise.